amer-hue/smart-plant-monitor/README.md

 8. Open project in Xcode, click on "Targets" and navigate to Signing & Certificates tab

-9. Create unique bundle identifier in this structure: com.XXXXX.plantmonitor9, replacing XXXXX with anything
+9. Create unique bundle identifier in this structure: com.XXXXX.plantmonitor9, replacing XXXXX with anything of your choice, as long as it is unique

 10. Enable Developer Mode in iOS settings

 11. Navigate to app.json file in an IDE

-12. place your custom bundle identifier in the bundleIdentifier field under ios
+12. place your custom bundle identifier created in step 9 in the bundleIdentifier field under ios

 13. While in root folder, run: npx expo prebuild